Short on time? Here’s the best antivirus with keylogger protection in 2022:

 I’m also a fan of McAfee’s safe web browsing extension that highlights dangerous websites and corrects you if you type a web address incorrectly, so you don’t accidentally access scam websites that use slightly different web addresses to official sites.

-McAfee Individual is a good choice for users looking to protect just 1 device, whereas McAfee Multi-Device adds coverage for up to 5 devices and identity theft protections for US-based users.
-There’s also a family plan with coverage for up to 10 devices and useful parental controls.
+McAfee Basic ($84.99 / year) is a good choice for users looking to protect just 1 device, whereas McAfee Plus ($49.99 / year) adds coverage for up to 5 devices.
+There’s also a Premium plan ($54.99 / year) with coverage for up to 10 devices and useful parental controls.

 McAfee offers reliable protection against keyloggers, spyware, and many other types of malware.
 The Total Protection package includes a wide range of additional tools, including a VPN with unlimited data for private browsing, a browser extension to protect against dangerous websites, system optimization tools, a password manager, and encrypted file storage.
 You can try McAfee Total Protection commitment-free using a 30-day money money-back guarantee.